Featured

 My private practice and consulting businesses have yielded some of the most fulfilling work experiences in all of my years as a social worker.
 I loved my therapist chair from beginning to end.
 I continue to enjoy this mentor chair from which I type this moment.

 As 2022 comes to a close, so goes my private practice business.
-And, I’ve cut my consulting business back to offering brief consultations only.

-eBook now on Amazon!
+eBook and paperback now on Amazon!

-For Now – What’s Next?
+What’s Next?

-For Me (but you are as important!):
+For Me (but you are more important so don’t stop reading here!):

 I write.
+I use creativity to keep my life in balance.
 I provide brief consulting services.
 I take care of my family.
-I have a new role in my life, about which there are no words I can write publically at the moment.
-Regarding the personal things I can write about (and this may be unethical as a blogger, but, hey, you can skip it, right?), I also write occasionally over on my personal blog Healing through Writing & Creativity.
-That’s where my “writing” gig began in 2017.
-I practiced on readers over there.
-It’s been wonderful.
+I have a new role in my life about which there are no words I can write publically at the moment.

 For You: